oflatt/bearlydancing/README.md

 # Bearly Dancing
 A rhythm rpg with randomly generated beatmaps, written purely in python using the pygame library.
+To play the game without development features, set exportmode in variables.py to True.

 ## Setting up the environment